Fractured (2019 film)

 Fractured is a 2019 American psychological thriller film directed by Brad Anderson from a screenplay by Alan B. McElroy.
 It stars Sam Worthington, Lily Rabe, Stephen Tobolowsky, Adjoa Andoh, and Lucy Capri.
 It follows Ray Monroe (Worthington) searching for his missing wife and daughter after suffering a head injury that might be twisting his perception of reality.

-The film had its world premiere at Fantastic Fest on September 22, 2019, followed by a Netflix streaming release on October 11, 2019.
-It received mixed reviews from critics who praised Worthington's performance but were divided on the premise and execution.
+The film had its world premiere at Fantastic Fest on September 22, 2019, followed by a Netflix streaming release on October 11, 2019, to mixed reviews from critics.